 - 1. Certain Definitions.
-Capitalized terms used in this Amendment No. 2 and not defined herein shall have the meanings given to them in the Agreement. - 2.
+Capitalized terms used in this Amendment No. 1 and not defined herein shall have the meanings given to them in the Agreement. - 2.
 Amendments to the Agreement.
-The Agreement is hereby amended as follows:
+The Agreement is hereby amended as follows: - 2.1 Section 22 of the Agreement shall be replaced with the following to reflect the new addresses for MSDIG and MSDIB:

-If to Merck, to:
+If to MSD, to: